rachsmithcodes/rachsmith.com/src/notes/there-are-two-parts-to-minimalism.md

 There's lots of different interpretations of the 2010's minimalism trend.
 There's weird stuff like counting how many items are in your closet or your house, or making sure all your belongings fit within a colour palette of 3 colours.
 I interpret minimalism as being intentional about what you keep in your home, and treating your posessions with respect.
 I try my best to live this way.

-I think there's two parts to emracing minimalism.
+I think there's two parts to embracing minimalism.

 **The first is an ability to move on from objects that no longer serve you**.
 To donate, sell, recycle or throw out the stuff you don't need anymore.
 I am good at this part, I've had a lot of practice.
 I've moved countries and "started again" with my belongings three times.
 My sister and I had do this with all the belongings in our childhood home after mum died.
 After that, letting go of random stuff is easy.